Whisky Introduction: A Beginner's Guide to the Essentials of Whisky - Entry Whisky recommended

 Table of Contents

-- 2. Water of Life: The Origin of the Nickname for Whisky
+- 2. The Water of Life: Origins of the Nickname for Whisky

 - 3. Whisky History: From Ancient Brewing to Global Popularity